grafana/snowflake-prometheus-exporter/README.md

 The exporter may be configured through its command line flags:

 ```
   -h, --help                          Show context-sensitive help (also try --help-long and --help-man).
       --web.listen-address=:9975 ...
                                       Addresses on which to expose metrics and web interface.
 Repeatable for multiple addresses.
       --web.telemetry-path="/metrics"
                                       Path under which to expose metrics.
       --account=ACCOUNT               The account to collect metrics for.
       --username=USERNAME             The username for the user used when querying metrics.
       --password=PASSWORD             The password for the user used when querying metrics.
       --private-key-path              The path to the user's RSA private key file.
       --private-key-password          The password for the user's RSA private key.
       --role="ACCOUNTADMIN"           The role to use when querying metrics.
       --warehouse=WAREHOUSE           The warehouse to use when querying metrics.
+      --exclude-deleted-tables        Exclude deleted tables when collecting table storage metrics.
       --version                       Show application version.
       --log.level=info                Only log messages with the given severity or above.
 One of: [debug, info, warn, error]
       --log.format=logfmt             Output format of log messages.
 One of: [logfmt, json]
 ```

 Example usage: